marbe/ocp4-vmware-upi-installer/README.md

 ## Pre-requisites
 The minimun pre-requisite is a Red Hat / CentOS server to run this repo's playbooks on, called _bastion_ or _jump host_.

+Ansible require version on _bastion host_:

-Ansible > 2.8 is required.
-These playbooks have been developed and tested using ansible 2.9.3.
+* ansible > 2.8 is required
+* These playbooks have been developed and tested with **ansible 2.9.3**.

-DNS, DHCP and Load Balancers can either be installed and configured with provided playbooks, or can be used ad pre-provisioned infrastructure services.
+DNS, DHCP and Load Balancers can either be installed with provided playbooks, or can be pre-provisioned as corporate infrastructure services.
+In this last case they must be configured ad described into [Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html)

-Some playbooks are also provided in order to check that infrastructure pre-requisites are met, specifically those related to DNS records.
+Some playbooks are provided in order to test that infrastructure pre-requisites are met, specifically those related to DNS records.

 In order to provision VMs on vmware cluster, [pyvmomi](https://github.com/vmware/pyvmomi) python library is required on _bastion_.
 Its [installation](https://docs.ansible.com/ansible/latest/scenario_guides/vmware_scenarios/vmware_intro.html) is managed by an included  pre-requisites playbook.